astronomer/docs/astro/executors.md

 On Astro, you can configure Kubernetes executor in the following ways:

 - Customize individual tasks, including CPU and memory requests, using a `pod_override` configuration.
-- Change worker node size and type on which your Pods run.
+- Change the worker node type on which your Pods run.

 By default, each task on Astro runs in a dedicated Kubernetes Pod with 1 CPU and 256Mi of memory.
 These Pods run on a worker node in your Astro data plane.
 If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new Pods.